-- Amendments to MFRS 3 Business Combinations; - Amendments to MFRS 13 Fair Value Measurement; and - Amendments to MFRS 140 Investment Property.
+- Amendments to MFRS 1, First-time Adoption of Malaysian Financial Reporting Standards; - Amendments to MFRS 3, Business Combinations; - Amendments to MFRS 13, Fair Value Measurement; and - Amendments to MFRS 140, Investment Property.

 The amendments to MFRS 3 clarify that this Standard does not apply to the accounting for the formation of a joint arrangement in the financial statements of the joint arrangement itself.
-The directors do not anticipate that the amendments to MFRS 3 will have a significant effect on the Group and on the Company's financial statements.
+The directors do not anticipate that the amendments to MFRS 3 will have a significant effect on the Group and the Company's financial statements.

-The amendments to MFRS 13 allow other contracts within the scope of MFRS 139 Financial Instruments: Recognition and Measurement or MFRS 9 Financial Instruments to have similar application as financial assets and financial liabilities.
-The directors do not anticipate that the amendments to MFRS 13 will have a significant effect on the Group and on the Company's financial statements.
+The amendments to MFRS 13 allow other contracts within the scope of MFRS 139, Financial Instruments: Recognition and Measurement or MFRS 9, Financial Instruments to have similar application as financial assets and financial liabilities.
+The directors do not anticipate that the amendments to MFRS 13 will have a significant effect on the Group and the Company's financial statements.

-The amendments to MFRS 140 added that in applying this Standard, an entity has to exercise judgements in determine whether the acquisition of investment property is the acquisition of an asset or a group of assets or a business combination within the scope of MFRS 3 Business Combinations.
+The amendments to MFRS 140 added that in applying this Standard, an entity has to exercise judgments in determine whether the acquisition of investment property is the acquisition of an asset or a group of assets or a business combination within the scope of MFRS 3, Business Combinations.
 These amendments are to be applied prospectively.